San Ramon Police Department

 Community Support in San Ramon

 The San Ramon Police Department has formed a tight partnership with the community.
-With programs like National Night Out, Coffee with the Cops, the Youth Academy and our popular Citizens Academy this department strives to maintain the support and trust of its residents.
+With programs like National Night Out, Coffee with the Cops, the Youth Academy, and our popular Community Academy this department strives to maintain the support and trust of its residents.

 - Paid vacation starts at 12 days annually (22 days max)